 What is a sole proprietorship?

-Sole proprietorships are the most simple business structure, and the typical business structure for most individual therapists.
-If you start a business, and do not incorporate, you are a sole proprietor.
-The IRS views you and your business as one in the same.
+Sole proprietors have the simplest business structure.
+If you start a business and do not incorporate it, you are a sole proprietor.
+The IRS views you and your business as one and the same.

 How are sole proprietorships taxed?

 As a sole proprietor, you are taxed as an individual.
 You report all income and expenses on your personal tax return (Form 1040).
-The only difference between filing as an individual as opposed to a sole proprietor is that you must complete a Schedule C with your Form 1040.
+The only difference between filing as an individual and filing as a sole proprietor is that you must complete a Schedule C with your Form 1040.

 What information do I need to fill out a Schedule C?